-Most of the data contained within this release are collected automatically from Network Rail's TRUST System (Train Running System on TOPs (Total Operation Processing System)).
+Most of the data contained within this release are collected automatically from Network Rail's TRUST System.
 The latest data should be treated as provisional, as train operators provide Network Rail with information e.g. on cancellations, which can be updated over time.
 These updates are only provided at TOC level.
 As such, aggregations of sub-operator data can provide slightly different figures to those published at the operator level.